meyersonj/normalize/README.md

 The Python script takes two arguments: a working directory and a target directory.
 It scans the working directory for files, identifies their MIME type using DROID, and then creates a normalized derivative in a different format if necessary.
 The original files are left untouched, and the normalized derivatives are moved to the target directory.

+In many ways this script accomplishes a small portion of what Archivematica Ingest microservice performs w/ the [Normalize process](https://www.archivematica.org/en/docs/archivematica-1.14/user-manual/ingest/ingest/#normalize).
+This particular implementation was created for use by groups and institutions to have a standalone, low commitment option to create normalized derivatives of digital assets.
+The author strongly recommends examining Archivematica documentation and their extensive examples to decide what fits your needs the best.

 ## Current test coverage

 - [x] test_identify_file